AnthonyKalampogias/PurpleKeep/README.md

 This will install some of the most commonly used forensics tools that you will need in your forensics journey

-- Volatility 3
+## Volatility

+Once you reach volatility the user will be prompted with which version of volatility he wishes to install `vol2` or `vol3`

+You can also skip this installation by pressing any other key but in that case the user will be prompted once more for this decision

 - Volatility Standalone

   In case something doesn't work in the main volatility you will have the standalone version to work with

 - AVML
 - Sleuthkit